roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-11 ****** byStoryTeller07© Miss Bourbon cleared her throat, for attention.
+Miss Bourbon cleared her throat, for attention.
 Miss Grant looked at William, trying to summon up the courage to continue.
 William looked at her, and smiled.
 A silent message was transmitted between the two of them.
 Whatever they decided, he would support them.
 He was there to look out for them.

   Together they slowly unbuttoned the dresses, taking their time in a tantalising strip show.
 For a moment he thought Miss Grant wouldn't go through with it.
 The ordinary looking dresses were split down the front, revealing a touch of red underwear.